 For expires to work well, the computer time must be taken stable.
 If you move an RDB file from two computers with a big desync in their clocks, funny things may happen (like all the keys loaded to be expired at loading time).

 Even running instances will always check the computer clock, so for instance if you set a key with a time to live of 1000 seconds, and then set your computer time 2000 seconds in the future, the key will be expired immediately, instead of lasting for 1000 seconds.

 Redis keys are expired in two ways: a passive way, and an active way.

-A key is actively expired simply when some client tries to access it, and the key is found to be timed out.
+A key is passively expired simply when some client tries to access it, and the key is found to be timed out.

 Of course this is not enough as there are expired keys that will never be accessed again.
-This keys should be expired anyway, so periodically Redis test a few keys at random among keys with an expire set.
+These keys should be expired anyway, so periodically Redis tests a few keys at random among keys with an expire set.
 All the keys that are already expired are deleted from the keyspace.